Copyright 2017 MillieAnne Lowe, Oceanside, California

 “Come up, and come on in,” Eric said from the first bedroom on the right side of the hall.

 Robin had been rubbing her forehead and when she looked up, she said, “Oh my gosh, what a sweet looking and beautiful girl, Eric.”
-Haley walked into the room timidly.
+Haley stepped further into the room.
 “And who’s the giant man behind her?”

 “Why is everyone asking me if I’m okay?
 I just got weak in the knees just now.
 I’m not sick or hurt.”